Millwall Football Club has a long and proud history of combating discrimination of all kinds both inside its stadium and within its local community.

 The club launched its ‘Hear Hate, Don’t Hesitate’ campaign in February 2019.
-The new initiative, which included a video from players and management updated ahead of the 2019/20 season, was designed to promote a phone number - shortened in summer 2019 - which fans could use to report any incidents of hate or abuse by text or call.
+The initiative, which includes a video from players and management updated ahead of every season, was designed to promote a phone number - shortened in summer 2019 - which fans could use to report any incidents of hate or abuse by text or call.
 In receiving information the club can then take immediate action to ensure that The Den continues to be a safe, secure and enjoyable environment for all supporters.

 Hear Hate, Don’t Hesitate marketing is available on all platforms, including LED and static advertising boards, the big screen, the matchday programme and throughout stadium concourses and toilets.